1.1 Background of the study

 1.3.2 Specific objectives of the research

-3. To offer policy recommendations to improve the labor market conditions for graduates in Oman.
+- To offer policy recommendations to improve the labour market conditions for graduates in Oman.

 1.3.3 Research Questions

-1. What is the perceptions of graduates over the quality of training offered in their training colleges in Oman?
+- What are the perceptions of graduates over the quality of training offered in their training colleges in Oman?

-3. What are the policy recommendations to improve the labor market conditions for graduates in Oman?
+- What are the policy recommendations for improving the labour market conditions for graduates in Oman?

 1.4 justification of the study

-The study is relevant since it seeks to explore the reason why n many graduates are not employed in Oman.
-The study will offer recommendation on what should be done to fix the situation of unemployment of the graduate’s youths.
-The study will enable the government and stakeh9dres determine whether employment policies as well as programmers, which are currently in place are effecting in addressing the huge rate of unemployment among graduates in Oman.
+The study is relevant since it seeks to explore the reason why many graduates are not employed in Oman.
+The study will offer recommendations on what should be done to fix the situation of unemployment among graduate youths.
+The study will enable the government and stakeholders to determine whether employment policies and programs currently in place are affecting and addressing the huge rate of unemployment among graduates in Oman.

 1.5 Significance of the study

-The study is helpful to the graduates and the government of Oman in general since they will be able to know the reason why there is high rate of unemployment among graduates in Oman.
+The study is helpful to the graduates and the government of Oman in general since they will be able to know the reason why there is a high rate of unemployment among graduates in Oman.
 The bank graduates will know their capacities and have knowledge in effectively preparing themselves towards employment.
-Further, the study will important the global leaders as well as the governments since it will add to scanty scholarly world.
+Further, the study will be important to global leaders as well as governments since it will add to the scanty scholarly world.

 1.6 Organization of Research

-The study is organized into introduction, literature review, methodology, results, discussions, and conclusion.
-Introduction section covers background of the study by focusing on graduate unemployment.
-Other critical aspects such as objectives of the study and problem statement have been provided.
-Literature review focuses on understanding the research problem while the methodology section outlines the research design adopted to collect data.
+The study is organized into an introduction, literature review, methodology, results, discussions, and conclusion.
+The introduction section covers the background of the study by focusing on graduate unemployment.
+Other critical aspects, such as the objectives of the study and problem statement, have been provided.
+The literature review focuses on understanding the research problem, while the methodology section outlines the research design adopted to collect data.

 1.7 Key Assumptions

-The study assumes that unemployment rate in Oman among the graduates is a worrying and should be addressed by all stakeholders.
+The study assumes that the unemployment rate in Oman among graduates is worrying and should be addressed by all stakeholders.
 Other key assumptions relate to improved governance o matters graduate employment.

 2.1 Introduction

-The section presents the theoretical as well as conceptual framework, and provides the basis for the entire study.
-Further, the section covers the definition of the main terms to be used in the study, the existing literature of the topic of the research and conclusion of the chapter.
+The section presents the theoretical as well as conceptual framework and provides the basis for the entire study.
+Further, the section covers the definition of the main terms to be used in the study, the existing literature on the topic of the research and the conclusion of the chapter.

 2.2 Working concepts and definitions